cweiske/tmdb2mkvtags/README.rst

 tmdb2mkvtags
 ============

-Generate a Matroska tags file from TMDb__ information.
+Generate a Matroska video tags file from TMDb__ information.
+Also downloads the cover (poster) and backdrop images.

 __ https://www.themoviedb.org/